Aliko-XIII/solvd-homework/personalProj/API_DOCS.md

 Get all appointments.
 The server responds with status code 200 and all appointment records.

 **Query Parameters**:
-- `patientId` (integer): ID of the patient who signed up for the appointment
+- `patientId` (uuid string): ID of the patient who signed up for the appointment
-- `doctorId` (integer): ID of the doctor who signed up for the appointment
+- `doctorId` (uuid string): ID of the doctor who signed up for the appointment
 - `startBefore` (string): Time before which appointments occur
 - `startAfter` (string): Time after which appointments occur
 - `endBefore` (string): Time before which appointments end